-Bacon Mac and Cheese
+Homemade Mac and Cheese with Bacon

-I feel like there is so much to say about this Bacon Mac and Cheese recipe that I don’t even know where to start!
+I feel like there is so much to say about this mac and cheese recipe that I don’t even know where to start!
 My love of mac and cheese is a strange one.
-It’s like that boy you dated your freshman year and it was alright because you were both pretty immature but you knew it wasn’t love or anything so eventually you parted ways.
+It’s like that boy you dated your freshman year, and it was alright because you were both pretty immature but you knew it wasn’t love or anything so eventually you parted ways.
 Then, years later, you bump into him at a restaurant and he is like super fine and he wants your number, but you hesitate because he was the guy that thought wet willies were a great way to flirt.
 You figure, what the heck, let’s give this another shot!
 Within months you are inseparable and you are in love and everything is the best ever.
 And then you get married and have babies.
 Happily ever after, right?!

-So now apply that weird story of my relationship with mac and cheese.
-I was cool with eating that boxed stuff for a while, but eventually I out grew it.
+So now apply that weird story of my relationship to mac and cheese.
+I was cool with eating that boxed stuff for a while, but eventually I outgrew it.
 I tried the “fancy” boxed mac n cheeses (you know, with the premixed sauce ooze) but it made me gag.
 So I just stopped eating mac and cheese altogether.
-Then many years later, one of my favorite food blogs posted a recipe for home made mac n cheese and I got pretty stoked!
+Then many years later, one of my favorite food blogs posted a recipe for homemade mac and cheese and I got pretty stoked!
 Homemade mac and cheese?!
 I didn’t even know you could do that!
-So I cooked up some stuff from scratch and it was decent!
+So I cooked up some stuff from scratch and it was rather decent.
 I knew it needed a few modifications to match my grown up standards, but it had to be classic enough to not scare away my kids.

-Mac and Cheese with Bacon
+How to Make Bacon Mac and Cheese

-After SEVERAL (hundred) renditions over the past few years, I love what this mac and cheese has become.
-It is rich, it is creamy, it has the most amazing stringy melted cheese dripping off of each bite, it has those beautiful browned cheese crispy pieces around the edges, and it has bacon!
-Those salty little morsels of pork love are mixed into the mac and sprinkled on top so every single bite has a little extra boom boom.
+After SEVERAL renditions over the past few years, I love what this mac and cheese has become.
+It’s rich, it’s creamy, and it has the most amazing stringy melted cheese dripping off of each bite.
+It also has those beautiful browned crispy cheese pieces around the edges, and it has bacon!
+Those salty little morsels of pork love are mixed into the mac and sprinkled on top so every single bite has a little extra boom-boom.

 Bacon Mac and Cheese Recipe